Starting from June 24, 2021, the authorities of the Arab Republic have established new entry requirements:

 Exit from Israel will be allowed to the following passengers:

-- Passengers who have been vaccinated (Vaccination Certificate) or recovered (Covid Recovery Certificate), and have valid certificates from the Israeli Ministry of Health, or who have presented a negative PCR test for COVID-19, issued no more than 72 hours before departure to Israel.
+- Passengers who have been vaccinated (Vaccination Certificate) or recovered (Covid Recovery Certificate), and have valid certificates from the Israeli Ministry of Health, or who have presented a negative PCR test for COVID-19, issued no more than 72 hours prior to arrival at your destination.
+The hours will be calculated from the moment (time) of taking the test.

 According to the rules for entering the territory of the Republic of Moldova, passengers who can present only a Covid Recovery Certificate will be required to self-isolate for 14 days.